 - Huntington’s Disease: Changes to areas of the brain that control thinking, movement and mood brought on by an altered, inherited gene.

-- Progressive Supernuclear Palsy: Rare brain disorder that affects movement, thinking, vision, and speech.
+- Progressive Supranuclear Palsy: Rare brain disorder that affects movement, thinking, vision, and speech.

 - Primary Progressive Aphasia: Language impairment caused by Alzheimer’s disease or frontotemporal dementia.